"An 1880s Western Town, Surrounded by the High Desert Plains of Southeast Arizona and the Rincon Mountains."

 Country music fans will recall the 1986 remake of Stagecoach starring the Highwaymen, including Willie Nelson, Waylon Jennings, Johnny Cash, and Kris Kristopherson.
 Mescal was also used in The Gambler with Kenny Rogers.

 The Mescal Set was an alternative town set for many episodes of your favorite western TV series, including Bonanza, Gunsmoke, The Magnificent Seven, and Little House on the Prairie.
-Fans will also remember it as the town of Sweetwater in The Young Rider series.
+Fans will also remember it as the town of Sweetwater in The Young Riders series.

 Mescal was also a popular site for TV Movies, including The Sacketts, with Tom Selleck, Glenn Ford, and Sam Elliott, Maverick with James Garner, Mel Gibson and Jodie Foster, and Buffalo Soldiers with Danny Glover.